DucManhPhan/DucManhPhan.github.io/_posts/2020-12-10-the-lifecycle-of-entity's-state-in-hibernate.md

     The refresh() updates the object model with the latest copy of the records, reading from the database.

+    Now, we will continue to work with the flush mode.
+This flush mode can affect to the performance when querying.

+    Consider about the FlushMode enum:

+    ```java
+    public enum FlushMode {
+        // The Session is flushed before every query
+        ALWAYS,

+        // The Session is sometimes flushed before every query execution in order to ensure that queries never return stale state
+        AUTO,

+        // The Session is flushed when EntityManager.commit() is called
+        COMMIT,

+        // The Session is only ever flushed when Session.flush() is explictly called by the application
+        MANUAL;
+    }
+    ```

 <br>

 ## Wrapping up